AlejandroCD2k3/Git-Github-Course/README.md

         $ git stash pop (This one let us take back the archives we have in the stash)
         $ git stash drop (This let us discard the content of the stash)

+23. GIT PUSH

+    This let us to upload some local work to the remote repository

+        $ git push -u origin main

+24. GIT FETCH

+    Fetch allow us to download the changes history in our local repository without downloading the actual changes (Just updating the log without any other changes)

+        $ git fetch (Download all the history)

+        $ git fetch origin "branchName" (Download just a single branch history)

+25. GIT PULL

+    Pull downloads the changes history and the actual changes as well

+        $ git pull origin main

+26. GIT CLONE

+    Cloning a repository let us having a copy of a remote repository in our local machine

+        $ git clone "repositoryURL"
+        $ git clone github.com/UserName/RepositoryName
+        $ git clone git@github.com:userName/RepositoryName

+27. GIT FORK

+    This one copy a foreign remote repository to our own remote repository

+        $ git fork "reporitoryURL"

+28. GIT REMOTE

+    This command allow us to connect with a specific remote repository and communicate with it

+        $ git remote add origin "repositoryURL"